Adolfo Costa du Rels: Diplomat

 Costa du Rels entered the diplomatic service in 1917 and was attached to the Bolivian embassy in France.

 He was then appointed Bolivian chargé d'affaires in Chile.

 He was elected a deputy in the Bolivian government for a period, then became a counsellor to the Bolivian embassy in France.

-In 1928 he was the Bolivian delegate to the Pan-American Conference in Havana, where he was rapporteur of the Havana Convention for the protection of artistic property and copyright, and then was Bolivian delegate to the International Institute for Intellectual Cooperation.
+In 1928 he was the Bolivian delegate to the Pan-American Conference in Havana, where he was rapporteur of the Havana Convention for the protection of artistic property and copyright, and then was a Bolivian delegate to the International Institute for Intellectual Cooperation.

 Costa du Rels was appointed Bolivian delegate to the Geneva-based Assembly of the League of Nations, and in 1930 was vice-president of the 11th Assembly of the league.

 He was appointed a member of the Standing Committee of Arts and Letters in 1931.

-In January 1927 the Bolivian government adhered to the Geneva Convention's protocol on trafficking of opium and other harmful drugs, with reservations concerning coca, a relatively mild drug (in its leaf form) that had been used for centuries by the local people.
+In January 1927 the Bolivian government adhered to the Geneva Convention's protocol on the trafficking of opium and other harmful drugs, with reservations concerning coca, a relatively mild drug (in its leaf form) that had been used for centuries by the local people.
 These reservations were incorporated into Bolivian law in 1932.

 Costa du Rels was provided with many pamphlets on coca to help him defend the Bolivian position at the League of Nations.

 In 1933 he sought "advice from industrialists and landowners of the Yungas" on new steps to protect coca.

 The arguments in defense included the economic importance of the crop, its value in health and nutrition, and the fact that its use was a long tradition among Bolivians.

 Chaco war

 In July 1932 an ongoing dispute between Bolivia and Paraguay over the Gran Chaco territory escalated into armed conflict.

-In September of that year the League of Nations set up a three-person committee with delegates from Ireland, Spain and Guatemala to investigate the conflict and if necessary prepare for intervention.
+In September of that year the League of Nations set up a three-person committee with delegates from Ireland, Spain, and Guatemala to investigate the conflict and if necessary prepare for intervention.

 The committee head, Seán Lester, attempted without success to resolve the positions of two countries' delegates to the League, Costa du Rels and Ramón Caballero de Bedoya of Paraguay.

 In June 1933 Costa du Rels wrote to the Secretary General of the League of Nations pointing out the great military importance of Puerto Casado, a port on the Paraguay River, which was being used as a base for Paraguayan troops and as a point of supply for these troops.

 He justified Bolivia's aerial bombardment of the town on this basis, while denying that Bolivia had attacked agricultural settlements.